adamfoneil/ImgCloudPaste/README.md

 ![img](https://adamosoftware.blob.core.windows.net/images/BEV8P39JNN.png)

 This would be a neat idea for a Blazor Web Assembly app I think, but WinForms is the lower hanging fruit for me, so I went this direction.
 I did find an existing online service for this [Pasteboard](https://pasteboard.co/), but it wasn't easy enough to get image links, and it doesn't have a markdown option.
+If you know another good way to do this, let me know.

 My solution requires you to have an Azure storage account.
 Likewise, as a desktop app, it's really hard to provide an easy deployment.
 My code signing certificate (which was very difficult to get initially) recently stopped working for some reason.
 That's another story.